Terrible twos: What in actual the f**k?

 In that moment, I fully regressed to toddler status.
 The only thing my brain could think to do to release all the anger and frustration I felt was to scream.
 I felt awful instantly, and it was that point that I knew something had to give.
 My strategy of shouting at and punishing Rex with time outs for his behaviour wasn’t working.
 If anything it felt like it was making him even more defiant.

 If you read my last blog post you’ll know I recently got lectured at nursery about the use of the word ‘naughty’.
 At the time I was pretty pissed about it.
 My defences went up and I was upset at the thought that someone was questioning (criticising) my style of parenting.
-Off the back of my post, a lovely lady (thank you Katie Groves) recommended I read Sarah Ockwell-Smith’s Gentle Discipline book.
+Off the back of my post, a lovely lady (thank you Katie Groves) recommended I read Sarah Ockwell-Smith’s Gentle Discipline book (she's got a few others that I may well add to my newborn baby must-haves list).
 Fed up of being at war with my son, I decided an open mind was in order and I bought a copy.

 I’ll be honest, I’ve always thought of ‘positive parenting’ as an approach that’s asking for trouble.
 My understanding of it was basically where kids are allowed to just do whatever the fuck they want, which is never the parent I was going to be.
 But, and unsurprisingly not for the first time as a mum, I was wrong.